88-degrees/Book-of-Changes/appendix03s1.md

 47. 'He does not quit the courtyard before his door; -- there will be no occasion for blame.'
 The Master said on this: -- 'When disorder arises, it will be found that (ill-advised) speech was the steppingstone to it.
 If a ruler do not keep secret (his deliberations with his minister), he will lose that minister.
 If a minister do not keep secret (his deliberations with his ruler), he will lose his life.
 If (important) matters in the germ be not kept secret, that will be injurious to their accomplishment.
 Therefore the superior man is careful to maintain secrecy, and does not allow himself to speak.'

-48. The Master said: -- 'The makers of the Yî may be said to have known (the philosophy of) robbery.
-The Yî says, "He is a burden-bearer, and yet rides in a carriage, thereby exciting robbers to attack him."
+48. The Master said: -- 'The makers of the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) may be said to have known (the philosophy of) robbery.
+The [**Yì**](https://en.wikipedia.org/wiki/I_Ching) says, "He is a burden-bearer, and yet rides in a carriage, thereby exciting robbers to attack him."
 Burden-bearing is the business of a small man.
 A carriage is the vehicle of a gentleman.
 When a small man rides in the vehicle of a gentle

 ###### p.
 364

 man, robbers will think of taking it from him.
 (When one is) insolent to those above him, and oppressive to those below, robbers will wish to attack him.
 Careless laying up of things excites to robbery, (as a woman's) adorning of herself excites to lust.
-What the Yî says about the burden-bearer's riding in a carriage, and exciting robbers to attack him, (shows how) robbery is called out.'
+What the [**Yì**](https://en.wikipedia.org/wiki/I_Ching) says about the burden-bearer's riding in a carriage, and exciting robbers to attack him, (shows how) robbery is called out.'

 ###### p.
 365